 3. Portable AC

-- Not an Air Conditioner & Not just a Fan – No-Compressor Air Cooler reduces temperature through water evaporation.
-Ideal for spot...
+- NOT an Air Conditioner & NOT just a Fan: NO-Compressor Air Cooler reduces temperature through the natural process of water evaporation....

 Companies like Icy Breeze, LG, and Honeywell make portable air conditioners that work as well as in-car climate control — if not better.
 They’re mainly intended for use at summer picnics and sports events, but most units fit perfectly well in cars.
 The drawback is that portable air conditioners need exhaust hoses to vent hot air, so you’ll have to leave a window cracked.